-The roof was a gable design covered with slate.
+The roof was a gable design covered with asphalt/fiberglass shingles.
 Observation of the roof surfaces, flashing, skylights and penetrations through the roof was performed from the ground level with the aid of binoculars.
 We will access the roof as long as it is dry, has a pitch that can be safely walked and accessible with the 16 foot ladder we carry.
 The age of the roof covering, as reported by the MLS sheet, was unknown.
-There was one layer of slate on the roof at the time of the inspection.
-These conditions indicate the roof slate were near the end of their useful life as they appear to be original to the home.
+There was one layer of shingles on the roof at the time of the inspection.
+There was moderate curling and moderate surface wear observed on the roof shingles at the time of the inspection.
+These conditions indicate the roof shingles were in the second half of their useful life.